eloylp/goomerang/README.md

 ## Status

 This project is still a proof of concept.
 It has none or very little production experience.
+But that doesnt mean it wasnt made with ❤ .
 Maintainers of the project reserve the right of breaking the public API in new versions.

 ## Motivation

 Goomerang is an effort to provide an easy, application friendly way for communicating clients and servers.
 Because some of us only need to send some protos over a fast pipe.
+Here is a high level of the idea (bar napkin drawing):

 ![idea](docs/idea.drawio.svg)